Skip to main content

 Better for: Large celebrations, polished banquet-room dim sum, and visually impressive group dining that feels more upscale than typical Flushing dim sum halls.

-Skip if: You want a quieter, more traditional cart-style dim sum experience, or prefer smaller dining rooms with lower prices and shorter waits.
+Consider Alternatives If: You want a quieter, more traditional cart-style dim sum experience, or prefer smaller dining rooms with lower prices and shorter waits.